AI-generated

 Precedents Cited

 • Filipinas Broadcasting Network, Inc. v.
-NLRC — Cited for the four-fold test in determining the existence of an employer-employee relationship.
+NLRC — Cited for the four-fold test elements in determining employer-employee relationship

 • Belaunzaran v.
-NLRC — Cited for the principle that factual findings of the NLRC, when coinciding with those of the Labor Arbiter, are accorded respect and finality if supported by substantial evidence.
+NLRC — Cited for the principle that factual findings of the NLRC, when coinciding with the Labor Arbiter's, are accorded respect and finality if supported by substantial evidence

 Provisions

-• Article 212(e) of the Labor Code — Defines "employer" as any person acting in the interest of an employer, directly or indirectly, establishing that registration is not required for employer status.
+• Article 212(e) of the Labor Code — Defines "employer" as "any person acting in the interest of an employer, directly or indirectly."
+The SC held this includes unregistered associations; registration is not a prerequisite for liability.

-• Article 282 of the Labor Code — Enumerates the just causes for termination by an employer (serious misconduct, gross neglect, fraud, commission of crime, and analogous causes).
+• Article 282 of the Labor Code — Enumerates just causes for termination (serious misconduct, willful disobedience, gross neglect, fraud, commission of crime).
+Petitioner failed to prove any of these.